WHO WE ARE

 The Transplant Program is certified by the United Network for Organ Sharing (UNOS).

 New England Donor Services (NEDS) coordinates organ and tissue donation in Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, the eastern counties of Vermont and Bermuda.
 Through its federally designated organ procurement organization, New England Organ Bank (NEOB), and its centralized tissue donation services operation, NEDS serves thousands of donor families each year who have generously made the decision to donate and honors the wishes of those who registered as donors and gave the gift of life.

 Responsible for one of the 57 OPOs that make up the nation’s donation system, NEDS works with nearly 200 hospitals and serves 14 million people in our region, screening nearly 50,000 potential donor referrals annually.
-Working sensitively with the donor families, NEDS staff leads donation authorization discussions, maintains medical support of potential donors, coordinates recovery surgeries, allocates organs according to the national transplant waiting list and directs transport of organs to transplant centers and tissues to processors.
+Working sensitively with the donor families, NEDS staff leads donation authorization discussions, maintains medical support of potential donors, coordinates recovery surgeries, allocates organs according to the national transplant waiting list, and directs transport of organs to transplant centers and tissues to processors.

-Yale-New Haven Transplant Center(YNHTC) has earned a reputation of technical excellence, leading-edge research and a commitment to excellent patient care that results in high success rates.
+Yale-New Haven Transplant Center(YNHTC) has earned a reputation for technical excellence, leading-edge research, and a commitment to excellent patient care that results in high success rates.
 A world pioneer in live-donor transplants, YNHTC offers a unique service for patients with both kidney and liver disease that requires transplantation: patients with one or more family members willing to donate a kidney or a portion of a liver may have the procedures performed when the need presents itself, without waiting for a cadaveric organ.
 Yale-New Haven doctors are known for advances in transfusion-free medicine and surgery.